Cline Library Code of Conduct

 Library users with animals other than service animals will be asked to leave.

 2.2 Bicycles and Motorized Transportation

-Bicycles and motorized transportation devices are not allowed inside the library or within 25 feet of the main entrance.
+Bicycles, scooters, and motorized transportation devices are not allowed inside the library.
 This policy does not pertain to ADA defined devices.

 2.3 Building Access

 Between 9pm and 7am only currently affiliated NAU and CCC users are permitted to enter Cline Library.
 Users may be required to provide proof of current affiliation.
 Non-affiliated users may be asked to leave.

 The Cline Library MakerLab is intended to support the educational, research, and public service missions of NAU.
 Use of the MakerLab is subject to an additional set of policies.
 Users who fail to comply with these policies may lose MakerLab and Cline Library privileges.